steemit/devportal-tutorials-js/tutorials/02_steemconnect/README.md

 ##### Login URL

-> Returns login URL which will redirect user to sign in with Steem connect screen.
+> `getLoginURL` function you see on the right side, returns login URL which will redirect user to sign in with Steem connect screen.
 Successfull login will redirect user to Redirect URI or `callbackURL`.
 Result of successful login will return `access_token`, `expires_in` and `username` information, which application will start utilizing.

 ##### Request link